 Do you think I came to bring peace on earth?
 No, I tell you, but division.
 [NIV 1984]

 Of course the web is full of articles that refute the Lucifer-Jesus identification.
-This is the most convincing and extensive one I read:
+I myself think that the thesis is profoundly wrong.
+This is the most convincing and extensive article on this that I read: